nirvanasupermind/tachyon/REFERENCE.md

 # 3 Values and Types

 ## 3.1 Types
-Eris is a dynamically-typed language.
+Tachyon is a dynamically-typed language.
 This means that variables themselves do not have a type, although they are to a value that does have a type.
-All values in Eris are first-class values, and can be stored in data structures, variables, and passed and returned from functions.
+All values in Tachyon are first-class values, and can be stored in data structures, variables, and passed and returned from functions.

 ### 3.1.1 Nil
 The nil type represents the absence of a useful value, and has one single value, `nil`.